Create synthetic seamounts (Gaussian, parabolic, cone or disc, circular or elliptical)

 - -Rxmin/xmax/ymin/ymax[+r][+uunit] (more …)

-- Build a mask grid, append outside/inside values [1/NaN].
-Here, height is ignored and -L, -N and -Z are disallowed.
+Build a mask grid, append outside/inside values [1/NaN].
+Here, height and flattening are ignored and -L, -N and -Z are disallowed.

-- Select shape function: choose among c (cone), d (disc), g (Gaussian) and p (parabolic) shape [Default is Gaussian].
+Select shape function: choose among c (cone), d (disc), g (Gaussian) and p (parabolic) shape [Default is Gaussian].
 All but the disc can furthermore be truncated via a flattening parameter f set by -F.

-- Seamounts are to be truncated to guyots.
+Seamounts are to be truncated to guyots.
 Append flattening from 0 (no flattening to 1 (no feature!), otherwise we expect to find it in last input column [no truncation].
 Ignored if used with -Cd.

-- Write the names of all grids that were created to the text file list.
+Write the times and names of all grids that were created to the text file list.
 Requires -T. If not list file is given then we write to standard output.

-- Normalize grid so maximum grid height equals norm.
+Normalize grid so maximum grid height equals norm [no normalization]

-- Only to be used in conjunction with -T. Append two different modes settings: The bmode determines how we construct the surface.
-Specify c for cumulative volume through time, or i for incremental volume added for each time slice.
+Only to be used in conjunction with -T. Append two different modes settings: The bmode determines how we construct the surface.
+Specify c for cumulative volume through time [Default], or i for incremental volume added for each time slice.
 The qmode determines the volume flux curve.
-Give g for a Gaussian volume flux history or l for a linear volume flux history between the start and stop times of each feature.
+Give g for a Gaussian volume flux history [Default] or l for a linear volume flux history between the start and stop times of each feature.

-- Specify t0, t1, and time increment (dt) for sequence of calculations [Default is one step, with no time dependency].
+Specify t0, t1, and time increment (dt) for sequence of calculations [Default is one step, with no time dependency].
 For a single specific time, just give start time t0.
 Default unit is years; append k for kyr and M for Myr.
 For a logarithmic time scale, append +l and specify n steps instead of dt.
 Alternatively, give a file with the desired times in the first column (these times may have individual units appended, otherwise we assume year).
-Note that the grid for t0 (if a range is given) is not written as it is zero and marks the start of the building history.
+Note that a grid will be written for all time-steps even if there are no loads or no changes.